Skip to main content

 info

-• By default, the translation downloading happens asynchronously after launching the app.
-The downloaded translations will be used after the next launch of the app or Activity re-render.
-Otherwise, the previously cached translations will be used (or local translations if a cache does not exist).
+• By default, translation download happens asynchronously after app launch.
+Downloaded translations are applied after the next app launch or activity re-render.
+Otherwise, previously cached translations are used (or bundled local translations if a cache does not exist).

-• The CDN feature does not update the localization files. if you want to add new translations to the localization files you need to do it yourself.
+• The CDN feature does not update your localization files.
+If you want to add new translations to localization files, update them separately.

-• Once SDK receives the translations, it's stored on the device as application files for further sessions to minimize requests the next time the app starts.
-Storage time can be configured using withUpdateInterval option.
+• Once the SDK receives translations, they are stored on the device as application files for future sessions to minimize requests.
+Storage time can be configured using the withUpdateInterval option.

-• CDN caches all the translation in release for up to 1 hour and even when new translations are released in Crowdin, CDN may return it with a delay.
+• CDN caches released translations for up to 1 hour, so newly released translations in Crowdin may be returned with a delay.

 • To display a string, Crowdin will try to find it in the dynamic strings (from the CDN) and use the bundled version as a fallback.
 In other words, only the newly provided strings will be overridden and the bundled version will be used for the rest.